alien-rpc/alien-rpc/docs/feature-updates/2025-02-09_ccc8f31_remove-response-validation.md

 ## Summary

-This is a **breaking change** that removes automatic response validation from the alien-rpc service layer.
+Removed automatic response validation from the alien-rpc service layer.
 Previously, all route responses were validated against their TypeScript-generated schemas using TypeBox's `Value.Encode()`.
 This validation step has been completely removed to improve performance and reduce bundle size.

-## User Impact

-**Audience:** All users with existing alien-rpc services
-**Breaking Change:** Yes - response validation no longer occurs
-**Migration Required:** Minimal - existing code continues to work but without validation

-## Key Changes
+## User-Visible Changes

-### Removed
-- `responseSchema` property from Route interface
-- `Value.Encode()` calls in JSON and JSON-seq responders
-- Runtime response validation against TypeScript schemas
-- TypeBox dependency usage for response validation
-- Response schema generation in the generator

-### Performance Impact
-- **Faster response times** - no validation overhead
+- **Faster Response Times:** No validation overhead
-- **Smaller bundle size** - reduced TypeBox usage
+- **Smaller Bundle Size:** Reduced TypeBox usage
-- **Lower memory usage** - no schema compilation for responses
+- **Lower Memory Usage:** No schema compilation for responses
+- **Reduced CPU Usage:** No schema compilation and validation
+- **Lower Latency:** Direct JSON serialization
+- **Breaking Change:** Response validation no longer occurs

-## Before and After
+## Examples

 ### Before (With Response Validation)
 ```ts